ryanelandt/ryanelandt.github.io/_projects/cpp_path_planning.md

 I created a path planner for a small electric plane to address the lack of publicly available C++ projects on my GitHub.
 The problem statement for this project can be found [here](https://github.com/ryanelandt/path_planning_with_charging/blob/main/problem_statement.md).
-My solution is available on GitHub [here](https://github.com/ryanelandt/path_planning_with_charging).
+My solution can be found [here](https://github.com/ryanelandt/path_planning_with_charging).
-I compiled this C++ code into WebAssembly and used it to create the interactive path planner above.
+To visualize the program's output, I first used [Emscripten](https://emscripten.org/) to compile my C++ code into WebAssembly.
-I created the graphical elements of this application with the [three.js](https://threejs.org/) library.
+I then created an interactive map with the [three.js](https://threejs.org/) JavaScript library to run this WebAssembly module.

 #### **Problem overview**